jaideep-seth/GSoC19_POW_BTC1/README.md

 ```
 sudo apt install python-libtorrent
 ```
-- To create the Message Digest of the contents, create a .torrent file of those contents and then start seeding them.
+- Place contents within ~/UploadingTo create the Message Digest of the contents, create a .torrent file of those contents and then start seeding them.
 ```
 python2 Uploading/seed_final.py
 ```